astrotars/stream-crm-lead-chat/README.md

 }
 ```

 Since Stream Chat's [React library](https://getstream.io/react-activity-feed/) provides us out of the box components, we simply configure their `Chat` and `Channel` components and embed the parts of the chat we want to see.
-This renders a greate out of the box chat experience.
+This renders a great out of the box chat experience.
+Ready to add the polish?
+Check out [Stream's free, gorgeous UI Kit](https://getstream.io/chat/ui-kit/).

 ![](images/chat.png)